Emiri-W/en/cv.md

 #### Domestic conferences

+1. **Emiri Watanabe**, Tomoaki Muranaka, Shunji Nakamura, Minako Isoda, Yu Horikawa, Tsuyoshi Aiso, Shogo Ito, Tokitaka Oyama
+"A non-cell-autonomous circadian rhythm in duckweed plant"
+Symposium "Future Direction of Circadian Clock Research from the Viewpoint of Diverse Rhythmic Phenomena"
+The 61st Annual Meeting of the Biophysical Society of Japan
+Nagoya, November 2023 (symposium)

 1. **Emiri Watanabe**, Tomoaki Muranaka, Shunji Nakamura, Minako Isoda, Shogo Ito, Tokitaka Oyama
 "A non-cell-autonomous rhythm uncoupled from the cellular circadian oscillator of individual cells in plant"
 The 28th Annual Meeting of the Japanese Society for Chronobiology